trotyl/ng-reactive/README.md

     // Execute whenever the `id` or `password` input changes if (updateOn(changes.id, changes.password)) {
       if (this.id != null && this.password != null) {
-        // Binding to a constant data
+        // Binding to a constant value
         bind(this.username, of('Loading...'))

         const user$ = this.doLogin(this.id, this.password)